Dr. Charles E. Lewis Jr., a Leading Advocate for Social Workers in Politics, to Serve as 2018 Graduation Speaker

 To support the activities of this congressional membership organization, Dr. Lewis founded CRISP, a nonprofit that hosts informational forums and other events for social workers to interact with Congress.
-It also supports field placements for social work students in congressional offices.
+It also supports practicum placements for social work students in congressional offices.
 Under his leadership, CRISP now hosts two major events in March, to coincide with Social Work Month:

 - Social Work Day on the Hill, bringing together social workers from all walks of life to celebrate the accomplishments of social workers in Congress, at a forum held at the National Press Club in Washington.

 - Student Advocacy Day on the Hill, bringing hundreds of social work and public health students to Capitol Hill for a day of lobbying and engaging congressional members and staff.

 And last summer CRISP launched its first Political Boot Camp—a new annual initiative to provide intensive training for social workers seeking to run for political office or become public spokespersons.